vaishr/Ocean_Dash/README.md

 Ocean Dash
 ===============================

-Game made using HTML5 Canvas and Object Oriented Programming Principles
+Game made using HTML5 Canvas

+<i>Instructions:<br></i>
+Using your keyboard arrows, move your player to reach the ocean without getting run over by giant bugs.
+Collect the heart for an extra life and the key to skip a level.
+There are 3 levels.
+Good luck!

 ###Downloading the Project
 ```